 - Supply chain and sourcing transparency

-Businesses that proactively provide verification data and transparency will gain advantages in visibility and user trust.
+Businesses that supply verification data and stay transparent will gain visibility and user trust.

 - Voice assistant integration